DAILY DISCIPLINE #53

 I John 2:15-17

 Day 26- The Apostle Peter was a man like Jacob with tremendous natural abilities and energies.
 What was Christ's response to Peter when he stood up to defend the Lord?
-(A very noble purpose to use our strength for!)

-Day 27- Especially in this century, women and men alike are taught to be aggressive and to stand for their rights.
+Day 27- Especially in this century, women and men alike are taught to be assertive and to stand for their rights.
 Yet, what is Christ's command to those who will love and follow Him?

 Day 28- From Genesis 37 and on Jacob more or less retires into the background.
-Prior to this he was always active, always on-the-go, always with a project, always driven as though he had an engine that wouldn't stop.
+Prior to this, he was always active, always on-the-go, always with a project, always driven as though he had an engine that wouldn't stop.

 Day 29- When Jacob reached Hebron he retired.
 Sometimes he comes forward to speak or act but only on occasion.
 His character is now quiet and shines with a true loveliness.